hussainwali74/ai_tutor_frontend/README.md

 ### 🚀 Key Functionalities

-- **AI-Powered Lesson Generation**: Upload a video or provide a YouTube link, and the platform automatically extracts content, creating structured lessons with summaries, notes, and contextual explanations.
+- **AI-Powered Lesson Generation**: Add Topics and lessons, link, and the platform automatically extracts content, creating structured lessons with summaries, notes, and contextual explanations.
 - **Flashcards & Exercises**: Instantly generate flashcards and practice questions (including MCQs and long-form) based on uploaded content, aiding retention and comprehension.
 - **Progress Tracking**: Monitor learning progress over time, with features for students and teachers to view, annotate, and get feedback on lessons and exercises.
 - **Speech-to-Text**: Integrated voice recognition allowing users to interact with the platform, submit answers, and navigate lessons using their voice.